NatNight99/english-for-designers/04_tone of voice/Brand_analysis.md

 ## Style
 - Longer and punctual sentences
 - Clear and purposeful use of words and language
-- They sound proffesional yet not too formal
+- Proffesional yet not too formal
 - Use of numbers and statistics of their accomplishments
 - Motivational storytelling
 - Assuring, grounded tone of writing
-- Respectful and commands respect
+- Respectful yet commands respect